Part 1: A Great Beginner Quilt with Room to Grow

 Appliquers have space to add their favorite applique without a bunch of complicated, time consuming piecing.

-An Irish Chain quilt will typically be in one of the three following layouts: single, double or triple.
+An Irish Chain quilt is typically in one of the three following layouts:

 This quilt is made from solid squares and simple nine patches using just two fabrics—a background and a contrasting fabric.
 Constructed with a 3x3 grid, these quilt blocks are shown below: